Process of Selection

 Candidate Summary Sheet

 - The resumes received through various hiring sources are posted onto a candidate summary sheet (a sample of which is shown above).

 - The rationale for posting the resume on this summary sheet is that the interviewer or the panel of interviewers will have a ready reconer available in front of them before the interview process starts.

-- This is mandatory as the panel should know a brief about the candidate who is walking in for the interview, especially in terms of the qualifications, experience and the skills sets he/she carries.
+- This is mandatory as the panel should know a brief about the candidate who is walking in for the interview, especially in terms of the qualifications, experience, and the skills set he/she carries.